SoftForYou/flutter_samples/doc/obsly-tools-guide.md

 - **All/None Selection**: Quick filter controls

 #### Session Controls
-- **Export Session**: Send session data - **¡NECESARIO para ver eventos en la plataforma!**
+- **Export Session**: Send session data - **REQUIRED to see events in platform!**
 - **Delete Session**: Clear session events
 - **Session Expansion**: View/hide session details

-> **⚠️ NOTA IMPORTANTE**: En modo debug, los eventos se capturan pero NO se envían automáticamente.
-Usa el botón "Send" para transmitir eventos a la plataforma Obsly.
+> **⚠️ IMPORTANT NOTE**: In debug mode, events are captured but NOT sent automatically.
+Use the "Send" button to transmit events to the Obsly platform.

 ## Rules Tab